The Manson Family

 'VOW'

 Manson's most knee-trembling small screen appearance.
 An amiable-looking young bloke is window-shopping on an LA street when he bumps into a flame-haired temptress/dominatrix.
 She lures him home, and, er, drags him across a polished floor.
 He is so shocked he becomes a Hare Krishna.
-As you do.
+As you do.'STUPID GIRL'

 As disconnected and eerie a promo as the song itself.
 Male band members float across the screen as blurred, half-formed figures.
 Blinding white and red lights batter the camera.
 Shirley Manson seems to be singing in a wind tunnel.